Gaurav-Kumar-Soni/Tic-Tac-Toe/README.md

 ### Running the Game

-1. To run the game, simply compile the code using your preferred C++ compiler and run the executable file.
+1. To run the game, simply compile the code using your preferred  compiler and run the executable file.
 2. The game starts with player 1 and player 2 alternately marking squares on the 3x3 grid.

 3. The program will prompt you for input for the co-ordinates (x, y) of your next move.
 The co-ordinates must be within the range of (1,1) to (3,3).